- Installing and updating

 - You may not have linked a collection to your API.

-- You may not have sent a request—or you may have executed requests from monitoring, collection runs, or Newman, but not from the request builder in the Postman app.
+- You may not have sent a request—or you may have executed requests from monitoring, collection runs, or Newman, but not from the request builder in Postman.

-- You may not have enabled Save Responses in the History tab in the Postman app.
+- You may not have enabled Save Responses in the History tab in Postman.

-- App sync is not successfully communicating with the Postman servers.
+- Sync is not successfully communicating with the Postman servers.

 If none of the above reasons apply and you can't see your data, please file a GitHub issue.

 You can use monitors to gain detailed insight into your APIs.